Stories by Storie

 Here are some of my favorite children's books about summer.
 You'll find books about the beach, family vacations, ourdoor adventures, and more!

-You can click on any of the covers below to learn more about each book or find all of these Summer Books for Kids on my Amazon page.
+You can click on any of the titles below to learn more about each book or find all of these Summer Books for Kids on my Amazon page.

 we are a participant in the amazon services llc associates program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites.